revilowaldow/IDRotF-Obsidian/Session Notes/2024/07 06 - Session 13.md

 4 caves, overturned rowboat
 One at water level
-Others at 20-30 ft above
+Others at 20 ft above

+Bunch'O Knuckleheads